Facets-cloud/helm-charts/k8s-pod-deleter-cronjob/README.md

-# Pods cleanup Helm chart
+# Schedule pods cleanup Helm chart

 A Helm chart to schedule deletion of pods by their statuses daily in the specified namespace of the cluster.